BDC Hamburger Icon

 Choose the right pop-up genre for your digital marketing strategy.

-There are many types of pop-up messages, and it’s crucial to use the right pop-ups for specific purposes.
+Many types of pop-up messages exist and choosing the right type for specific purposes is crucial.
 Here are some examples:

 • Pop-ups for capturing lead information: If your goal is to capture a website visitor’s contact information for your email marketing list, a straightforward email capture form may work well if they’re already engaged with your brand.
-Or, you could provide tantalizing incentives for them to subscribe to your email list, including free content, discounts, and entry into giveaways or contests.
+You could also provide tantalizing incentives for them to subscribe to your email list, including free content, discounts and entry into giveaways or contests.

 • Pop-ups for encouraging purchase completion: If a customer is about to leave your website without subscribing or purchasing, you can trigger a pop-up designed to encourage them to complete their purchase or sign up for a subscription before they leave.
 You may include an incentive, like free shipping, to keep them on the site and stop them from abandoning their shopping cart